-Welcome to the WWC Perfect Classroom!
 In this section, you will have the chance to dig a little deeper into why Washington is one of the world’s great wine regions.
-What constitutes our Perfect Climate for Wine – and does that only apply to grape growing conditions?
+What makes Washington State wine so unique – and does that only apply to grape growing conditions?
 We think not.
 There a lot of wonderful aspects to our industry which contribute to the wine excellence you taste in the bottle.
-Click on any of the links below to get beneath the slogan…and into great Washington wine!

 Sun - Great wine grapes need sun to aid in the production of sugars (via photosynthesis), color development and heat accumulation for overall physiological ripening.
 How much sun does Eastern Washington receive?

 - While the growing season is slightly shorter from beginning to end than more southerly wine regions, the number of sun hours received in Eastern Washington is equal due to incredibly long days at such a high latitude – receiving 16 hours of sun at the summer solstice.